Explore the Backcountry With a Colorado Hut Trip

 Hinsdale Haute Route

 Situated along the Continental Divide near Lake City at over 12,000 feet, the Hinsdale Haute Route is our highest altitude hut system.
-It offers two year-round yurts — one great for novice backcountry hut users and families with kids and another suited for intermediate and expert Nordic skiers.
+It offers one year-round yurt — one great for novice backcountry hut users and families with kids and another suited for intermediate and expert Nordic skiers.
 The Jon Wilson Yurt is a short 1.25 miles from Hwy.
 149 south of Lake City, making for an easy journey for folks without a 4X4 vehicle.
-It offers great views of Lake San Cristobal and the Lake Fork Valley, 14,006-foot Sunshine Peak and the other alpine peaks across the valley.
+It offers great views of Lake San Cristobal and the Lake Fork Valley, 14,005-foot Sunshine Peak and the other alpine peaks across the valley.

-The Colorado Trail Friends Yurt offers superb long-distance views of the San Juan Mountains for those hardy enough to make one of three 5-mile treks to get to it (we believe in you!) — one from a steep ascent off the valley floor.
+The Colorado Trail Friends Yurt offers superb long-distance views of the San Juan Mountains (for up to eight folks) hardy enough to get to it along various routes — one from a steep ascent off the valley floor.
 But if you need some help, guide and Sherpa services are also available.

 Pass Creek Yurt